 Florence.
 Fly at c.
 8.00am (British Airways) from London Heathrow to Pisa.
 Transfer to Florence in time for a late afternoon visit to the Palazzo Medici-Riccardi chapel, which has exquisite frescoes by Benozzo Gozzoli.
 First of four nights in Florence.

 Florence.
 In the morning visit Piazza della Signoria, civic centre of Florence with masterpieces of public sculpture, and Sta.
 Maria Novella, the Dominican church with many works of art (Masaccio’s Trinità, Ghirlandaio’s frescoed sanctuary).
 Then continue to the church-cum-granary of Orsanmichele, adorned with important Renaissance statuary.
-The cluster of cathedral buildings occupies the afternoon; the baptistry with its Byzantine mosaics and Renaissance sculpture; the polychromatic marble Duomo itself, capped by Brunelleschi’s massive dome; and the excellent collections in the cathedral museum.
+The cluster of cathedral buildings occupies the afternoon; the baptistry with its Byzantine mosaics and Renaissance sculpture; the polychromatic marble Duomo itself, capped by Brunelleschi’s massive dome; and the collections in the superbly renovated cathedral museum.

 Florence.
 A Medici morning includes S. Lorenzo, the family parish church designed by Brunelleschi, their burial chapel in the contiguous New Sacristy with Michelangelo’s largest sculptural ensemble, and Michelangelo’s Laurentian Library.
 See also his David and the ‘Slaves’ in the Accademia.
 Visit the vast Franciscan church of Sta.
 Croce, favoured burial place for leading Florentines and abundantly furnished with sculpted tombs, altarpieces and frescoes.

 Florence.
-In the morning visit the Bargello, a mediaeval palazzo housing Florence’s finest sculpture collection with works by Donatello, Verrocchio and Michelangelo.
+In the morning visit the Bargello, a medieval palazzo housing Florence’s finest sculpture collection with works by Donatello, Verrocchio and Michelangelo.
 See the Masaccio/Masolino fresco cycle in the Brancacci Chapel, which influenced all subsequent generations of Renaissance artists.
 The afternoon is devoted to the Uffizi, Italy’s most important art gallery, which has masterpieces by every major Florentine painter as well as international Old Masters.